Szymon-Michalak/iOS-Resources/blog/WhatWouldHappenIfAStructHadAReferenceTypeInIt.md

 Any changes made to the reference type will also be reflected in the property within the value type.

-In the following example, theUserobject is a referencetype.
-You’ll see that changes made to the reference type modify the property in thestruct.
+In the following example, the `User` object is a reference type.
+You’ll see that changes made to the reference type modify the property in the `struct`.

 ```swift
 class User {